0xOsiris/ethereum-dht/README.md

-⚠️ This was 95% written by Claude.
-I am not liable for innacurate information or bugs
+⚠️ This was 95% written by Agents as a research experiment.
+May contain innacurate information and bugs :warning

 # Ethereum L1 DHT: Validator Deanonymization & P2P Topology Research